Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 which extends continuously the flow of \eqref{eq:3bpHam} to the partially compactified manifold

 equipped with global coordinates $(\lambda,L,\xi,\eta,x,y)\in\mathbb T\times\mathbb R_+\times\mathbb D\times(\mathbb R_+\cup\{0\})\times\mathbb R$ and with the (singular) symplectic form

-\begin{rem} From now on we will work directly in McGehee's coordinates.
+\begin{rem} From now on we work in McGehee's coordinates.
 Moreover, we identify any object defined in terms of these coordinates with its embedding on the partially compactified space $M(\Theta_0)$ under the coordinate chart

 constructed above.

 \end{rem}

 We observe that in McGehee's coordinates the Hamiltonian $\overline {\mathcal H}_{\Theta}$ reads